Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/overview/_index.md

 ## How to install

 {:.note}
 > If you are using Kong's [Kubernetes ingress controller](https://github.com/Kong/kubernetes-ingress-controller), the installation is slightly different.
-Review the [docs for the Kong Ingress Controller](/kubernetes-ingress-controller/latest/guides/setting-up-custom-plugins/).
+Review the [docs for the {{site.kic_product_name}}](/kubernetes-ingress-controller/latest/guides/setting-up-custom-plugins/).

 The `.rock` file is a self-contained package that can be installed locally or from a remote server.